earthly/website/blog/_posts/2020-10-08-the-world-deserves-better-builds.md

 In a way, Earthly completes Dockerfiles.
 While Dockerfiles allow you to define the make-up of Docker images, Earthfiles go beyond and also allow you to run unit tests, integration tests, or to output arbitrary files (eg. binaries, artifacts, jars), not just images - all of which runs within a containerized environment, thus maintaining consistency of execution.

 {% include imgf src="glue-diagram.png" alt="Diagram of how Earthly integrates as a distinct layer between build systems and CI.
-It replaces traditional glue scripts formed of Dockerfiles, Makefiles and Bash files.
-These traditional scripts are DIY, clunky and easy to get wrong." caption="Earthly replaces the scripting glue layer" %}
+It replaces traditional glue scripts formed of Dockerfiles, Makefiles, and Bash files.
+These traditional scripts are DIY, clunky, and easy to get wrong." caption="Earthly replaces the scripting glue layer" %}

 There are lots of other goodies that Earthly does beyond this, such as automatically running everything in parallel, bringing a modern import system and having native secrets and SSH agent support.